Signalling System R2: Line signalling

 R2 line signalling is a family of protocols that govern the resource acquisition and resource release related to a two-party telephone call attempt and, if successful, the establishment of a two-party telephone call.
 Although in the 1960s R2 line signalling was represented as electrical pulses on a two-wire or four-wire circuit, by the latter 1970s these analog electrical pulses also could be represented in digital form by a signalling DS0 channel in the trunk, which is normally channel 16 in an E1 trunk.

 Register signalling

-R2 register signalling is a family of protocols that govern the conveyance of addressing information during the addressing phase and how the call attempt turned out during the disposition phase.
-Although in the 1960s R2 register signalling was represented by electromechanical devices that could generate multi-frequency audio tones and by electromechanical devices that could detect those audio tones, by the latter 1970s these electromechanical registers also could be represented by digitized PCM audio in DS0 channels of an E1 other than the R2 line signalling DS0 channel in that E1.
+R2 register signalling is a family of protocols that communicates addressing information during the addressing phase and how the call attempt turned out during the disposition phase.
+In the 1960s, R2 register signalling was represented by electromechanical devices that generated and detected multi-frequency audio tones.
+By the late-1970s, these began to be replaced by digitized PCM audio in DS0 channels of an E1.